deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 5.8.2 (2022.12.06) =
+* Bug Fixes:
+	* Fixes a critical bug introduced with some API changes, by replacing pagePathPlusQueryString with pagePath

 = 5.8.1 (2022.10.20) =
 * Bug Fixes:
 	* Fixes a bug introduced in 5.8 preventing Google Analytics 4 webstreams retrieval at authorization